wdove/toggleButton/README.md

 ================================

 `toggleButton` is a jQuery plugin that can be attached to an HTML input checkbox control.
 The behavior of the checkbox is unaffected.
+The inspiration for this plugin comes from the component Ajax Control Toolkit http://www.asp.net/ajaxLibrary/AjaxControlToolkitSampleSite/ToggleButton/ToggleButton.aspx

 ## Getting Started